PyO3/pyo3/guide/src/getting_started.md

 pyenv virtualenv pyo3
 pyenv local pyo3
 ```

-after this, you should install your build manager.
+After this, you should install your build manager.
 In this example, we will use `maturin`.
-After you've activated your virtualenv add `maturin` to it:
+After you've activated your virtualenv, add `maturin` to it:

 ```bash
 pip install maturin
 ```

-After this, you can initialise the new project
+Now you can initialise the new project:

 ```bash
 maturin init
 ```

-If `maturin` is already installed you can create a new project using that directly as well:
+If `maturin` is already installed, you can create a new project using that directly as well:

 ```bash
 maturin new -b pyo3 pyo3-example